 For the 2017-2018 REP program, a new budget template has been developed to help streamline the budget development process.

-- Download and save the template on your computer.
+- Download and save the template to your computer

 - In the first cell, fill in the budget number and year

-- Note that all fields with gray backgrounds are editable.
+- Note that all fields with green backgrounds are editable.
 Fields with white backgrounds are locked.

 - The spreadsheet is constructed to automatically compute some values based on your inputs.
-Dropdown boxes will allow you to select graduate students of different levels at different percentages and will fill in the correct stipend.
+Dropdown boxes will allow you to select graduate students of different levels and will fill in the correct stipend.
+You will also be able to specify the percentage of each team member’s time that will be charged to the project.
 Fringe rates will automatically calculate for most salary types.

 - For each budget line that you enter, please enter a justification in column G. Be as specific as possible, listing each travel site, pieces of equipment, services, etc. Justification for each budget item should answer the question: “Why is this specific person/item necessary for the proposed project?”
 See categories of support for allowable and unallowable costs.